jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (5) Notwithstanding anything in this section, where any person supplies goods and services (being the supply of general accounting and record package services) to any person who is a supplier of financial services, or to a customer of the person who is a supplier of financial services, that supply shall, for the purposes of this Act, be deemed not to be a supply of financial services.

 ### 3A Meaning of input tax
-(1) input tax, in relation to a registered person, means— (a) tax charged under section 8(1) on a supply of goods or services acquired by the person:
+(1) Input tax, in relation to a registered person, means— (a) tax charged under section 8(1) on a supply of goods or services acquired by the person:
   (b) tax levied under section 12(1) on goods entered for home consumption under the Customs and Excise Act 1996 by the person:
   (c) an amount determined under subsection (3) after applying subsection (2).